What is Sovereign Gold Bond?

-The SGB certificate will be mailed to your registered email ID incase you have opted for physical form else it will reflect in your bank account on the date of issuance of SGB.
+The SGB certificate will be mailed to your registered email ID in case you have opted for a physical form else it will reflect in your bank account on the date of issuance of SGB.

-You can collect the ‘Certificate of Holding’ from your nearest Bank’s branch if you do not have an email ID.
+You can collect the ‘Certificate of Holding’ from your nearest Bank branch if you do not have an email ID.

 I did not Receive a Certificate of Sovereign Gold Bond

-Customer can send the email to RBI for “Certificate of Holding”.
+The customer can send the email to RBI for a “Certificate of Holding”.

 email@example.comReserve Bank of India